codecentric/habitcentric/infrastructure/kuma/README.md

 If you are not using the nginx ingress controller, please modify the annotations in the `ingresses.yaml` file before applying.

+## mTLS

+mTLS can be activated in the mesh configuration (`mesh.yaml`).
+However, it is currently commented out since activating it will result in 502 errors for habitcentric.
+I have not yet figured out why.

 ## Metrics

 Metrics are already enabled via settings in the file `mesh.yaml` that we applied